-Flex NX and GSSI Fusion
+Flex NX and Fusion

-Flex NX was designed with GSSI's Fusion platform at the forefront.
-Our vision was to create a reporting platform that seamlessly integrated with our field devices.
+Flex NX was, from the start, designed with GSSI's Fusion platform at the forefront.
+Our vision was to create a Simple, Flexible, and Trusted reporting platform that seamlessly integrated with our field devices.
 Fusion is the culmination of that effort.
 As a quick and easy reporting tool, Fusion acts as an efficient organizational system for uploading Flex NX data, adding results and descriptions, integrating field photos, and submitting a professional report branded with your company logo.

 GSSI's mission is to make your scanning life as painless as possible.
-Our ultimate goal is the seamless interoperability of our hardware and software designs.
+Therefore, our ultimate goal is the seamless interoperability of our hardware and software designs.
 We understand that, in most cases, a report is a procedural bottleneck that must be submitted before you leave the jobsite.
 To this end, Flex NX's project structure mirrors GSSI Fusion's project management environment.
-Create new projects on Flex NX, create Areas of Interest and capture results and then transfer your project to a mobile device or USB drive.
+Create new projects on Flex NX, create areas of interest and capture results, then transfer your project to a mobile device or USB drive.
 Next, simply upload your projects to Fusion and your project will be set up just like you left it.
-Enter notes, add field photos, and generate a report.
+Enter some notes, add field photos, and generate a report.
 Then move on to your next job knowing that your polished and branded report will be digitally available to your client.